Tamper (nuclear weapon): History

 In a boosted fission weapon or a thermonuclear weapon, the 14.1 MeV neutrons produced by a deuterium-tritium reaction can remain sufficiently energetic to fission uranium-238 even after three collisions with deuterium, but the 2.45 MeV ones produced by deuterium-deuterium fusion no longer have sufficient energy after even a single collision.
 A uranium-235 tamper will fission even with slow neutrons.
 A highly enriched uranium tamper is therefore more efficient than a depleted uranium one, and a smaller tamper can be used to achieve the same yield.
 The use of enriched uranium tampers therefore became more common once enriched uranium became more plentiful.
-Thorium can also be used as a fissionable tamper.
-It has an atomic weight nearly as high as that of uranium and a lower propensity to fission, which means that the tamper has to be much thicker.

 An important development after World War II was the lightweight beryllium tamper.
 In a boosted device the thermonuclear reactions greatly increase the production of neutrons, which makes the inertial property of tampers less important.
-Beryllium has a low slow neutron absorbency cross section, but a very high scattering cross section.
+Beryllium has a low slow neutron absorbency cross section but a very high scattering cross section.
 When struck by high energy neutrons produced by fission reactions, beryllium emits neutrons.
 With a 4 in beryllium reflector, the critical mass of highly enriched uranium is 14.1 kg, compared with 52.5 kg in an untamped sphere.
-A beryllium tamper also minimizes the loss of X-rays, which is important for a thermonuclear primary, which uses its X-rays to compress the secondary stage.
+A beryllium tamper also minimizes the loss of X-rays, which is important for a thermonuclear primary which uses its X-rays to compress the secondary stage.

 The beryllium tamper had been considered by the Manhattan Project, but beryllium was in short supply, and experiments with a beryllium tamper did not commence until after the war.
 Physicist Louis Slotin was killed in May 1946 in a criticality accident involving one.
-A device with a beryllium tamper was successfully tested in the Operation Tumbler–Snapper How shot on 5 June 1952, and since then beryllium has been widely used as a tamper thermonuclear primaries.

-In thermonuclear devices, the secondary's tamper (or "pusher") not only functions to reflect neutrons, confine the fusion fuel with its inertial mass, and enhance the yield with its fissions produced by neutrons emitted from the thermonuclear reactions, it also helps drive the radiation implosion and prevent the loss of thermal energy.
+A device with a beryllium tamper was successfully tested in the Operation Tumbler–Snapper How shot on 5 June 1952, and since then beryllium has been widely used as a tamper in thermonuclear primaries.
+The secondary's tamper (or "pusher") functions to reflect neutrons, confine the fusion fuel with its inertial mass, and enhance the yield with its fissions produced by neutrons emitted from the thermonuclear reactions.
+It also helps drive the radiation implosion and prevent the loss of thermal energy.
 For this reason, the heavy tamper is still preferred.